codepks/LearningConcurrency/README.md

 - future variables are class template that will asssigned value in future and values to it are acessed via .get() .
 - .get() function blocks the current thread until the value is retrieved
 - values to futures are assigned by asynchronous operations like ```std::async```, ```std::packaged_task``` and ```std::promise```

+- Use std::future::get() when you want to retrieve the result of the asynchronous task and are ready to block the calling thread until the result is available.
+- Use std::future::wait() when you want to wait for the asynchronous task to be ready but don't need the result immediately.
+It allows the calling thread to continue with other work while periodically checking the status of the task.

 ## Shared Futures